 Everyone knows that you can come across numerous hurdles when getting into teaching, but I hope that my story can help change yours.
 My educational journey started at the end of sixth form, choosing whether to continue onto university with my favourite subject, design and technology, or choose to further my education by selecting childhood studies as an undergraduate degree, preparing me for a lifetime of working with young people – I picked the latter and a started on the long road into teaching.

 I experimented in many different roles over my years at university, from nursery nurse to primary school teacher nothing truly challenged me like I thought it would.
-Until I got a chance to work within a secondary school as a teaching assistant – It was here that I unlocked my true passion and realised that this was where I wanted my career to be.
+Until I got a chance to work within a secondary school as a teaching assistant – it was here that I unlocked my true passion and realised that this was where I wanted my career to be.
 But, after two years of working as a teaching assistant I still didn’t feel as though I was fulfilling my potential.
-A few of the teachers I worked with as a Teaching assistant said that I would make a great teacher, which struck a chord within me… This was it!
+A few of the teachers I worked with said that I would make a great teacher, which struck a chord within me… This was it!
 This was the job!
 But many appeared wary when I told them I didn’t choose a degree in my subject area.
 They said that most teacher training providers want you to have a degree with at least 50% similarity to the subject you are wanting to take on.
 Sat feeling hopeless and regretful that I didn’t choose the other route after sixth form, I truly believed that I was unable to pursue my dream career.

 This was until a member of staff pointed me towards a ‘Train to Teach’ event in Nottingham, seeing my potential and enthusiasm for working with young people they let me leave early to attend.
 It was here that I had the chance to speak with all the schools and universities offering teacher training places within the region.
 But it wasn’t looking too good, many of the schools I spoke to turned me down on the spot before I even had the chance to explain my background.
-I did one last lap of the providers booths before heading home, when I came across Landau Forte College Derby SCITT, waving their red and blue logo high.
+I did one last lap of the providers booths before heading home, when I came across Landau Forte College Derby, waving their red and blue logo high.
 They told me that my eagerness and enthusiasm for working with, and making a difference to the outcomes of young people was as important as a degree and there were subject knowledge enhancement course available.
-They invited me to a taster day, luckily before Covid-19 hit the nation, and I applied as soon as the UCAS portal would let me.
+They invited me to a taster day, luckily before Covid-19 hit the nation, and I applied as soon as I could.
 Other than the instant feeling of ‘this is the one’ when I left the taster day, the main reason I chose a school-centred route into teaching was simply fitting into the college and the DT department from day one, whilst still being able to achieve my Level 7 Higher Education Qualification.
 As Hannah Montana once said, you get the best of both worlds.

 So, if you have stuck around until the end of this ‘blog’ then here are some of my main pointers for those of you who are worried about whether to get into teaching or not: